bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
 'Resurrection.jpg',
-'Ceiling Medallion, -The Resurrection, -First Joyful Mystery') }}
+'Ceiling Medallion, -The Resurrection, -First Glorious Mystery') }}

 {{ imageSingle(
 'CrowningMary.jpg',
-'Ceiling Medallion, -Crowning of Our Lady Queen of Heaven, -Fifth Glorious Mystery') }}
+'Ceiling Medallion, -The Crowning of Our Lady Queen of Heaven, -Fifth Glorious Mystery') }}

 {{ imageSingle(
 'Nativity.jpg',
-'Ceiling Medallion, -Nativity')
-}}
+'Ceiling Medallion, -The Birth of Our Lord, -Third Joyful Mystery') }}

 {{ imageSingle(
 'Presentation.jpg',
-'Ceiling Medallion, -Presentation of Jesus in the Temple, -Fourth Joyful Mystery') }}
+'Ceiling Medallion, -The Presentation in the Temple, -Fourth Joyful Mystery') }}

 {{ imageSingle(